Human Services Generalist

 Please visit the Counseling Office for Academic Counseling, Career Exploration, Educational Planning, College Transfer, Student Resources, and many others to help you achieve your educational goals.

-What is the next step after an AA in Human Services Generalist?
+What is the next step after an AA in Social Work?

 Get a job and/or move forward by transferring to a university to study Social Work or Human Services.